1) NTU President's Talk on Research Integrity

 - Research Integrity Programme Social & Behavioural Sciences

 The course covers key elements of research integrity such as data management, conflict of interest, publications and human subjects.

 Who needs to take the course:

 The course is compulsory for the following groups from NTU and NIE:

-- All new postgraduate students must complete the Epigeum online course on Research Integrity before they are allowed to sit for their Qualifying Examinations.
+- All new Postgraduate Students must complete the Epigeum online course on Research Integrity before they are allowed to sit for their Qualifying Examinations (QE).